USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Aquatic milkweed can be found in low swampy areas, woods, and ditches.
+Aquatic milkweed is an obligate wetland plant for the Gulf Coast, Midwest, and Great Plains regions and can be found in low swampy areas, woods, and ditches.

 Pros and Cons of Aquatic Milkweed